danbev/learning-crypto/notes/in-toto-attestations.md

 for the type of the predicate, and an object as the content of the predicate.

 The predicate can contain pretty much any metadata related to the Statement object's subjects.
-The `predicateType` provides a way to knowing how to interpret the predicate field.
+The `predicateType` provides a way of knowing how to interpret the `predicate` field.

 Examples of predicate types are
 [SLSA Provenance](https://slsa.dev/provenance/v0.1#example),